farnswj1/DDoS_Simulator/README.md

 http://localhost/api/core/data using your web browser.
 You should see a list of data.
 Initially, it will be empty.

-## Simulating a DDoSS Attack
+## Simulating a DDoS Attack
-A directory called ```ddoss``` provides a Python script and several JSON files that are used to perform a DDoSS attack.
+A directory called ```ddos``` provides a Python script and several JSON files that are used to perform a DDoS attack.
 The modules needed for the script can be found in ```requirements.txt```.

 It is advised to set up a virtual environment.
-To do so, ensure that you are in the ```ddoss``` directory.
+To do so, ensure that you are in the ```ddos``` directory.
 Then enter ```python -m venv venv```, then activate the virtual environment using ```"./venv/Scripts/activate"``` if you are using Windows, or ```venv/bin/activate``` if you are using MacOS or Linux.

-Then, in your virtual environment, run ```pip install -r requirements.txt``` to install the depedencies needed for the DDoSS script.
-After that, you can run a DDoSS attack using ```python ddoss_attack.py```.
+Then, in your virtual environment, run ```pip install -r requirements.txt``` to install the depedencies needed for the DDoS script.
+After that, you can run a DDoS attack using ```python ddos_attack.py```.